Skip to main content

 • DNS record not added

-• Wrong host name
+• Wrong host name (check you copied only the bold portion)

 • Public key truncated